EDCD/EDMarketConnector/README.md

 This app can save a variety of data in a variety of formats:

 * Market data
-  * Trade Dangerous format file - saves commodity market data as files that you can load into [Trade Dangerous](https://bitbucket.org/kfsone/tradedangerous/wiki/Home).
+  * Trade Dangerous format file - saves commodity market data as files that you can load into [Trade Dangerous](https://github.com/eyeonus/Trade-Dangerous/wiki).
-  * CSV format file - saves commodity market data as files that you can upload to [Inara](https://inara.cz) or [mEDI's Elite Tools](https://github.com/mEDI-S/mEDI_s-Elite-Tools).
+  * CSV format file - saves commodity market data as files that you can upload to [mEDI's Elite Tools](https://github.com/mEDI-S/mEDI_s-Elite-Tools).

+  Note that the above tools can be configured to consume data from the “[EDDN](https://github.com/EDSM-NET/EDDN/wiki)” data feed (see below).
+You may find using the EDDN feed easier and more productive than using these data files.

 * Ship loadout
   * After every outfitting change saves a record of your ship loadout as a file that you can open in a text editor and that you can import into [E:D&nbsp;Shipyard](http://www.edshipyard.com), [Coriolis](https://coriolis.edcd.io) or [Elite Trade Net](http://etn.io/).